Nocheto is set of linux chess tools aiming for learning chess, analyzing chess games, and practicing blind fold chess - all in console.

 Studying chess endgames

 Nocheto also supports tablebase.
 Tablebase are databases, which contain all possible moves in endgame and their evaluation (if they are winning, loosing or drawing).
 Nocheto downloads tablebase from tablebase.lichess.ovh (lichess public API).
-Tablebases are disabled by default (as everything which require internet access).
+Tablebases are disabled by default.

 To enable tablebase, use